Sage-Bionetworks/agora-data-tools/README.md

 1. Go to "Actions" Tab in this GitHub repository
 1. Click "production_release" on the left
-1. Click "Run workflow" (Beware, this will affect the production release!!!)
+1. Click "Run workflow" (Beware, this will update the files and manifest in the Agora Live Data folder!!!)

 ## Running the pipeline locally